GizzZmo/Governance1.0/README.md

-implement verification of endpoints
+# Implementation verification of endpoints

-Coding partner
 Okay, let's implement verification of endpoints.
 To do this effectively in our Move-based governance system, we need to consider where and how external entities (users, other contracts, etc.) interact with our governance logic.

 Here's a potential approach, focusing on the entry points of our contracts: